What are intermittent faults, and why are they tedious to resolve?

 • Mechanical signal path contacts can oxidise and degrade, most commonly in switches, potentiometers and relays

-Transistors are most likely to cause tedious intermittent faults, and some types are more prone to doing so.
-Electronic parts don’t generally show visual signs of deterioration, though; they must be tested, usually under dynamic conditions, to establish functionality and health.
+Transistors are most likely to cause intermittent faults, with some types especially prone.
+Electronic parts don’t generally show visual signs of deterioration, so they must be tested.
+This is best done under dynamic conditions, as static testing often fails to reveal intermittent transistor issues.

 Fixes